nissejokke/serverless/README.md

 ## TODO

-- func log
+- Func log
-- Users
 - Remove/sleep pods not being used
+- Https